rfangit/rfangit.github.io/_posts/2025-06-02-intro_mean_flow.md

 ## Introduction

-"Mean Flows for One-step Generative Modeling" is a new idea to modify flow matching for 1 step generation.
+["Mean Flows for One-step Generative Modeling"](https://arxiv.org/abs/2505.13447v1){:target="_blank"} is a new idea to modify flow matching for 1 step generation.
 In this tutorial post, we'll introduce the basics and an example implementation for standard 2d toy flow matching problems.
 Do consider reading the original paper for more details.

 ## Flow Matching